wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 ------------------------------

 - A WebSocket interface has been added to allow remote access to the robot simulator
+- WPILibInstaller has been rewritten to support macOS and Linux, and to  be easier to use.
+  - Installer is notarized on macOS, no need for Gatekeeper bypass steps.
+  - Please see the :ref:`installation instructions <docs/zero-to-robot/step-2/wpilib-setup:WPILib Installation Guide>` as it differs from previous years.

 Major Features (Java/C++)
 -------------------------